-The Computer Information Systems Associate of Business degree prepares students for transfer to a university program systems.
-To ensure seamless transfer, eir specific program of study in close ise College advisor.
+The Computer Information Systems Associate of Business degree prepares students for transfer to a university program in computer information systems.
+To ensure seamless transfer, students must develop their specific program of study in close coordination with a Cochise College advisor.